Brazilian Jaguar Shot & Killed Following Olympic Torch Ceremony

 The Rio Olympics are not exactly off to a great start.
 A jaguar was shot and killed by a Brazilian soldier following its use in an Olympic torch ceremony in the city of Manaus.

-The jaguar escaped from its handlers, was shot first with a tranquiliser and then with a killing pistol shot as it advanced on the soldier in question, Reuters reports.
+The jaguar escaped from its handlers, was shot first with a tranquilizer and then with a killing pistol shot as it advanced on the soldier in question, Reuters reports.

 Though the ceremony itself went smoothly, the jaguar apparently shook loose while being transferred back into its cage.
 The Amazon Military Command says that killing the jaguar was in line with its safety procedures, according to TMZ.